Skip to Content

 11311 Santa Ana Rd., Ventura, CA 93001

-Lake Casitas offers over 400 sites with camping options ranging from Basic Hookup Sites on dirt pads to Executive Hookup Sites featuring a 40’ concrete pad with water, electric, and sewer hookups.
-Families will also appreciate the on-site playgrounds though the nearby Casitas Water Adventure remains closed for the summer 2021 season.
+Families will find four camping areas — Angler, Bass, Creekside, Egret — within Lake Casitas Recreation Area.
+Different areas have different amenities available.
+Options range from Basic Hookup Sites on dirt pads to Executive Hookup Sites featuring a 40’ concrete pad with water, electric, and sewer hookups.
+Families will also appreciate the on-site playgrounds, and boat, kayak, canoe rentals are available at the lake as well.
 Reservations are available online.

 Wheeler Gorge Campground